United Nations Volunteers

 Umay Atik, National UN Volunteer, Protection, Ankara, Turkey

 I wanted to be a UN Volunteer to be part of a community that is working towards making a positive impact on the most vulnerable people’s lives.
 As a UN volunteer, I am contributing to this effort to the best of abilities in order to help the people of concern.
 It is a very satisfying experience to have the chance to make a positive difference in someone’s life.
 During the pandemic, the way we all work has changed, but still we are doing everything to adapt to the new circumstances with our team and working towards our collective goals just as before.

 - If you are at least 25-years-old and interested in serving outside your home country, you can become an International UN Volunteer.
 You must have a university degree, and a minimum of two years relevant working experience

 - If you are at least 22-years-old and would like to volunteer in your home country, please check out the local UNDP/UNV website for National UN Volunteer options.

-- If you would like to support UNHCR from a computer anywhere in the world, please look for UN Online Volunteering opportunities.
+If you would like to support UNHCR from anywhere in the world, please look online for UN Volunteering opportunities.